len-onN/tunts.rocks-challenge/README.md

 ### Changing Directory

-Navigate into the cloned repository using the fallowing command:
+Navigate into the cloned repository using the following command:

 ```bash
 cd tunts.rocks-challenge